 “Need some sugar?
 We have sugar for you.“

-BIGFOOT is DeCoteau’s comment on campus rape culture.
+BIGFOOT is DeCoteau’s comment on campus rape culture (I kid you not…).
 A group of young men head to a remote island for a break in their studies before being picked off one by one by the titular creature.
-The ancient forest spirit is at the meditative command of Danielle, wronged by the guys on previous trip.
+The ancient forest spirit is at the meditative command of Danielle, wronged by the guys on a previous trip.

 BIGFOOT constitutes a break in the 1313 series from the otherwise ever-present Malibu mansion and is one of a trilogy of titles given over to unexplained phenomena (the others are UFO INVASION and BERMUDA TRIANGLE).
 There is none of the perverse tied to the bed sado-masochism to be found in other titles.
 Instead, we get “Abercrombie frat boys go back-packing”, complete with a cast of mostly objectionable idiots who say things like: “Kiss my butt, you bum”.

 For production reasons, DeCoteau adopts a free-form spatial elasticity throughout that gives BIGFOOT a rather trippy vibe (2).
 Multiple location shoots – hot-swapping the arid scrub of L.A. for the lush Canadian backwoods – mean that key actors are often in entirely different forests.
-As if to reinforce this bizarre continuity, the lumbering threat is never encountered directly by its victims – lunging into camera as they, reverse shot, react – and the thriftstore monster has the same shade, and menace, as a Banana Split.
+As if to reinforce this bizarre continuity, the lumbering threat is never encountered directly by its victims – lunging into camera as they, reverse shot, react.
+The thrift store monster has the same shade, and menace, as a Banana Split (3).

-In boxer briefs?
-3 out of 5.
-By DeCoteau’s own admission, there’s less “underwear work” here.
+IN BRIEFS: 2 out of 5.
+By DeCoteau’s own admission, there’s less “underwear work” in this one.

 Alex Fox went on to appear in DeCoteau’s 2: VOODOO ACADEMY (2012) before disappearing from IMDb.
 Kathryn Collins has appeared in DeCoteau’s HANSEL & GRETEL: WARRIORS OF WITCHCRAFT (2013) amongst other fine work.
 Charlie Meadows gets a writing credit.